long-war-2/lwotc/README.md

 Currently the Mod is in alpha, in a playable but feature incomplete and unpolished state.

 Particularly, the not-implemented features (In this case: Not rebalanced/redesigned yet) so far include:
-Psi ops
+* Psi ops
-Sparks
+* Sparks
-Alien Hunters DLC
+* Alien Hunters DLC
-The Chosen
+* The Chosen

+Also, Gotcha again overwatch indicators are unreliable for now.

 ## Features